ickarakurt/cemkarakurt/src/content/blog/aws-messaging-sqs-sns-kinesis-eventbridge.md

 - **SQS:** Ideal for decoupling and ensuring ordered processing.
 - **SNS:** Best for multi-subscriber message distribution.
-- **Kinesis:** Suited for high-volume data streaming.
+- **Kinesis:** Suited for high-volume data [**streaming**](https://cemkarakurt.com/tags/streaming/ "streaming").
-- **EventBridge:** Excellent for complex event-driven architectures.
+- **EventBridge:** Excellent for complex [**event-driven architectures**](https://cemkarakurt.com/tags/event-driven-architecture/ "event driven architectures").

-**Note:** The details provided about AWS services (SQS, SNS, Kinesis, and EventBridge) such as message retention periods, throughput limits, and queue types, are subject to change.
+**Note:** The details provided about [**AWS**](https://cemkarakurt.com/tags/aws/ "Amazon Web Services") services (SQS, SNS, Kinesis, and EventBridge) such as message retention periods, throughput limits, and queue types, are subject to change.
 AWS continuously updates its services, so it's essential to refer to the [official AWS Documentation](https://aws.amazon.com/documentation/) for the most current and accurate information.
-This will ensure that you have up-to-date data for your system architecture and planning.
+This will ensure that you have up-to-date data for your [**system architecture**](https://cemkarakurt.com/tags/system-architecture/ "system architecture") and planning.